-The temple is present in Mannargudi which is one the most famous Vaishnava temples in India.
+The temple is present in Mannargudi, one of India’s most famous Vaishnava temples.
 The temple is popular with the name Dakshina Dwaraka and Guruvayoor by Hindu people.
 The main highlight of the temple is Rajagopuram – 192 feet gateway tower.
-It has one of the largest tanks called Haridra Nadhi.
+It has one of the largest tanks, called Haridra Nadhi.
 It soothes your soul.
 The temple is a dedication to Lord Krishna and is one of the grand abodes of Lord Krishna.
 The minute carvings are very mesmerizing.
 The temple holds a famous festival, the “Chariot Festival”.
 It happens in the month of March to April.

 #4 Kanchi Kailasanathar Temple

-The temple dates back to the 7th – 8th century during the Pallav dynasty rule.
+The temple dates back to the 7th – 8th century during the Pallav dynasty.
 The marvel of the beauty of architecture is visible even from a distance.
 The temple reflects the city’s Dravidian culture.
 It has pyramid shape tower on the sanctum.
 The temple is a dedication to Lord Shiva.
-The main attraction of the temple is the stone used in its construction, sandstone.
+The temple’s main attraction is the stone used in its construction, sandstone.
 There are 16-sided Shivling in the main sanctum made up of black granite.
-Along with these, there are 58 small Shiva shrines inside the temple complex.
-There are beautiful sculptures of Lord Shiva with Goddess Parvati with different dancing postures in the temple.
+Along with these are 58 small Shiva shrines inside the temple complex.
+The temple has beautiful sculptures of Lord Shiva with Goddess Parvati with different dancing postures.
 Devotees come to see the grandeur of the Pallav dynasty and seek the blessings of Lord Shiva, especially during the pious occasion of Mahashivratri.

 #5 Adi Kumbeswarar Temple

 The temple is a Chola dynasty masterpiece which got renovation by Govinda Dikshitar in the 16th century AD.
 It is familiar as the Paadal Petra Sthalam.
 The temple is a dedication to Lord Shiva.
 The Shiv Lingam in the temple is broad at the bottom and narrow as a needle at the top.
 There is also an idol of Goddess Mangalambika on the left side.
-Other shrines are Lord Ganesha, Lord Murugan, Lord Kiratamurati, and others.
+Other shrines are Lord Ganesha, Lord Murugan, and Lord Kiratamurati.
 There is Potramarai Tank in the complex.
-Devotees from all around the world take holy baths in the water during the Mahamaham festival which happens once every 12 years.
+Devotees worldwide take holy baths in the water during the Mahamaham festival, which happens once every 12 years.

 #6 Sri Ranganathaswamy Temple